Bermuda: Personal Taxation

-Land Tax: An owner of property (or a lessee if the lease is for more than 3 years) is charged tax according to the ARV (Annual Rental Value, which is a notional figure, or the actual rent, whichever is the higher).
-The rates are low, but vary.
+A property owner (or lessee if the lease is for more than 3 years) is charged tax according to the ARV (annual rental value), which is a notional figure, or the actual rent, whichever is higher.
+The rates are low but variable.

-Stamp Duty: until recently there was a duty on Bermudan assets on the grant of probate after death (excluding shares in an exempt company) at 5% on value between BMD20,000 and BMD100,000, and 10% thereafter.
+Until recently there was a duty on Bermudian assets on the grant of probate after death (excluding shares in an exempt company) at 5% on value between BMD20,000 and BMD100,000, and 10% thereafter.

 It provides that an owner can designate a property for this exemption.
 In particular, it also allows an owner of more than one property to choose which one should benefit from the exemption.
 It does not affect the existing exemption from Stamp Duty on assets passing to a surviving spouse.